 - Static and global variables are initialized.
 That is, zero-initialized variables are cleared and the values of other initialized variables are copied from ROM to RAM memory.
-This step is skipped if low_level_init returns zero.
-For more details, see Initialization at system startup, page 71 - Static C++ objects are constructed - The main function is called, which starts the application.
+This step is skipped if \\low\level\init returns zero.
+For more information, see Initialization at system startup, page 74 - Static C++ objects are constructed - The main function is called, which starts the application.

-For an overview of the initialization phase, see Application execution-an overview, page 40.
+For information about the initialization phase, see Application execution-an overview, page 42.